totobyafrica/Robooks/README.md

 <br>

 <b>ISL29125 Calibration</b><br>
-We are working with the following values
+We are working with the following values<br>
 LOWS:<br>
 Red: 675<br>
 Green: 863<br>